 April: Agenda & Minutes; Pine Plains Pedestrian Plan presentation

 January: Agenda & Minutes

 Winnakee Land Trust presentation (2014)

 Bicycle parking is critical - people are much more likely to ride to a destination if there is a convenient, secure place to lock their bike.
 There are two main types of bike parking: short-term and long-term.
 The DCTC's Bicycle Parking Recommendations (.pdf) outline best practices for bicycle parking.
-For sample bicycle parking codes, see Walk Bike Dutchess, Appendix C. For bicycle parking placement guidelines, see the APBP's Essentials of Bike Parking (p.12).
+For sample bicycle parking codes, see Walk Bike Dutchess Appendix C. For bicycle parking placement guidelines, see the APBP's Essentials of Bike Parking.

-Our online bicycle parking finder is a searchable map of bicycle parking in Dutchess County.
+Our Bike Dutchess app includes a searchable map of bicycle parking (along with bike routes, sites of interest, and transit) in Dutchess County.
 Please call or email us if we are missing a location or if you require further guidance on bicycle parking.

 Sample List of Bicycle Parking Manufacturers: